kishanpatel789/kp_data_dev_site/content/posts/012_YamlVsJson.md

 But my recent fling with YAML has me wondering...
 Is there someone better out there?
 Someone who just gets me better than JSON does?

 Lately, I've fallen in love with [YAML](https://yaml.org/).
 Yes, she makes my config files more readable.
-But she makes me happier in so many ways.
+But she does so much more.

-## What are you talking about, weirdo
+## What are you talking about, weirdo?
 All apps have configuration.
 This is typically a file that contains the app settings, letting you make tweaks without digging into the code base.

 <div class="flex flex-col md:flex-row md:space-x-2 md:gap-2 py-2 items-stretch">